lucascriistiano/lucascriistiano/README.md

 # Hey, I'm Lucas Cristiano!

-### Senior Software Engineer & Academic
+### Senior Software Engineer & Researcher

-I'm Senior Software Engineer at [iFood](https://www.ifood.com.br) and former Senior Consultant Developer at [Thoughtworks](https://www.thoughtworks.com).
-Master in Systems and Computing, I'm a quick learner, a fan of open source and love to learn and get involved with new technologies and projects.
-The technologies I use most are Java, SpringBoot, Kotlin, JavaScript, React, Python, NodeJS, Docker, Kubernetes, applying them in different opportunities to learn something new.
+Hey there! 👋 I'm a Senior Software Engineer rocking it at [iFood](https://www.ifood.com.br) after some awesome times as a Senior Consultant Developer at [Thoughtworks](https://www.thoughtworks.com).
+With a Master's in Systems and Computing, I'm all about picking up new skills pronto!

+I'm a big fan of open source vibes and absolutely love diving into new technologies and projects.
+You'll often catch me jamming with Java, GoLang, Kotlin, SpringBoot, JavaScript, React, Python, NodeJS, Docker, and Kubernetes.
+I like to mix and match these tech tools in different scenarios to keep things interesting and always learn something fresh.

+Thriving in the fast lane of tech, I'm your go-to person for dynamic environments.
+Whether it's bringing my skills to the table or exploring the latest and greatest tech trends, count me in! 🚀

 [![GitHub](https://img.shields.io/badge/GitHub-lucascriistiano-black)](https://github.com/lucascriistiano)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-lucas--cristiano-blue)](https://linkedin.com/in/lucas-cristiano/)